 The difference between ‘The Bringer of Rain’, and those youth hitters that DO HAVE long swings is this…

-‘Bat Drag’ (the evil one) is one of, or a combination of, the following two swing faults:
+‘Bat Drag’ (the evil one) is one of a racing back elbow.

 The following baseball swing drills using the Rope Bat, particularly the Top-Hand Finger Pressure Drill, will be a lethal combination to crushing the ‘EVIL ONE’…

 In the HPL article titled, “Crush the Ball Like Mickey Mantle”, I went over his shifting foot pressure (aka Forward Momentum.
 Quoted from the article,